MAGICUM Berlin Magic Museum

 Magic shows

-The magic of tarot is for reflection.
+The magic of the tarot is for reflection.
 Tarot consultations provide clarity, inspiration and new food for thought.
 They are also suitable for a first experience with tarot.

 Highlights of the exhibition

-• Chinese water bowl, where you can make the water dance
+- Chinese water bowl where you can make the water dance

-• Magical exhibits from all over the world
+- Magical exhibits from all over the world

-• Games, tricks and illusions
+- Games, tricks and illusions to try out

-The history: a cellar labyrinth of occult things
+History: a cellar labyrinth of occult things

 Our recommendations for your visit